smartmq/smartmq/README.md

 # smart-mq
-_A Pub/Sub wrapper service over redis_
+_A Pub/Sub server backed by redis_

 ## Concepts